 From the Whitehorse Hill car park, follow the Hooker Valley Track.
-Immediately after crossing the second swingbridge, take the gated track that hugs the Mt Cook Range.

 The ground trail leads above the moraine wall, reaching a large shingle fan which provides a good campsite.

 From the shingle fan, the route continues up a distinct gully to the north-east, which is filled with snow in spring.
 The gully leads to a large shoulder below Mt Mabel known as the ‘Playing Field’, which provides an ideal camping site – water is often available near the top of the gully.

 From the ‘Playing Field’, head up the shingle slopes to the east, which forms a large zig-zag between bluffs.
 Once above the zig-zag, follow an exposed ledge to the north to a small shoulder on the ridge north-west of Mt Mabel.
 This is one of the few routes through the bluffs and it is important to gain this point sufficiently high enough.